Ksenniya/quart-client-template/entity/app_design_prd.md

       Application displays pet details: 5: Application
 ```

-This updated PRD document improves clarity by specifying that the data ingestion source is an API, further aligning with the user's requirements.
+This updated PRD document reflects the user's feedback by specifying that the data ingestion source for the job entity is now set to API.
 The document comprehensively captures the Cyoda design and how it meets user expectations while providing visual aids to illustrate workflows and interactions.